How to choose the best CRM for your business

 The answer is almost always no.

 Your CRM should provide an extensive contact management feature.
-This isn’t just a case of recording who’s in your contact database, but also offer a solution to search, group, filter, and add relevant documents directly to contacts.
+This isn’t just a case of recording your customer data, but also offer the right solution to search, group, filter, and add relevant documents directly to contacts.

-You could look at the raw data and try to figure out exactly what your sales team is expected to bring in this month, but that takes far too long.
+You could look at the raw data and try to figure out exactly what your sales reps are expected to bring in this month, but that takes far too long.
 Pipeline management is a necessary feature as it provides a quick visualization of your sales funnel and how leads progress from one stage to the next making forecasting incredibly simple.

 Reporting and analytics